-So, the benefit of this type of application is that the download size is really small and it is significantly smaller than the Blazor WebAssembly, which means the application loads much faster.
+So, the benefit of this type of application is that the download size is really small, significantly smaller than the Blazor WebAssembly, which means the application loads much faster.
 Because it runs on the server-side, it uses all the advantages of server capabilities with all the server-side APIs available.
-Additionally, we have full debugging support and our application can work on the browsers that don’t support WebAssembly.
+Additionally, we have full debugging support and our application can work on browsers that don’t support WebAssembly.
 This means, older browsers are supported.

 Of course, there are some downsides.

 Since it runs on the server, it must be connected to the server all the time, so there’s no offline support.
 Each interaction must go to the server which can cause network delays.
 Scalability can be a challenge because an application instance is created per user.
 But this shouldn’t be that much of a problem because the server-side app should support thousands of concurrent users (information from the Microsoft developers).

 Finally, serverless deployment isn’t possible.
 ASP.NET Core server is required to serve the app.

 So, once the application starts, it can work in offline mode, meaning, it doesn’t require the server.
 Because this type of application is composed of static files, we can deploy it to the CDN or Server, or Azure Storage for static websites.